- Policy statement

 Protect Surrey's ecology, landscape and townscape

-- Where possible protect features of ecological importance such as ancient woodland and veteran trees and take opportunities to plant species native to Surrey / the South East of England and species of particular benefit to biodiversity such as pollinators.
+- Where possible protect features of ecological importance such as ancient woodland and veteran trees and take opportunities to plant species native to Surrey and the South East of England and species of particular benefit to biodiversity such as pollinators.

 - Respect and where possible enhance the character of the host landscape in which a scheme is located.
 Drawing on the Surrey Landscape Character Assessment and accounting for the diversity and distinctiveness of the landscape, including Areas of Outstanding Natural Beauty (AONB).

-- Account for Surrey's townscape and reflect and respect its vernacular architecture, drawing on local design guides and character appraisals where these have been prepared by the Borough or District council.
+- Account for Surrey's townscape and reflect and respect its vernacular architecture, drawing on local design guides and character appraisals where these have been prepared by the borough or district council.

 Protect the historic environment

 - Ensure that heritage assets are protected and where possible enhanced, designing schemes to respect the context and setting of historic buildings, structures and landscapes, working with partners and other bodies, including our Heritage Team and Historic England.